Interesting Facts for the Harvest Moon

 There is no connection between the Harvest Moon of each year and the location of the moon in its orbit.
 It varies each year.
 The Harvest Moon 2013 is quite close to average-sized full moon.
 It was June this year that the biggest full moon was seen and people call this supermoon.

 You might think still that the Harvest Moon will look brighter, bigger and more colorful.
 That is because the moon has a powerful mystique.
 A lot of people look for it shortly right after the sunset, and this year is even more exciting as Venus & Saturn should also be visible.
 After this, the moon will be near the horizon and it will just have risen.
 The location of the moon close to the horizon is what causing the Harvest Moon to appear orange in color and bigger.
+I usually see a rise in people looking for a psychic reading on Phonebill around this time, people feel the pull of the moon & what to see what might manifest for them.
 The moon has always fascinated me, and my Moon Tarot card is often placed under my pillow to aid meditation on the meaning of this mysterious card .